energyscope/EnergyScope_coupling_GEMMES/Docs/index.rst

    :name: fig:graphical_abstract
    :width: 16cm

-EnergyScope is developed by EPFL (Switzerland) and UCLouvain (Belgium).
+EnergyScope Typical Day is developed by EPFL (Switzerland) and UCLouvain (Belgium).
 This documentation introduces the version of EnergyScope applied to Colombia and Turkey.
 The main performances of EnergyScope are detailed in the :doc:`/sections/Overview` Section.
 The :doc:`/sections/Releases` Section gives more information on the various versions of the model, as well as applications and acknowledgments.
 Section :doc:`/sections/Model formulation` presents the structure and equations of the model, which apply both for the Colombian and Turkish case studies.
 Finally, Sections :doc:`/sections/Input Data - Colombia` and :doc:`/sections/Input Data - Turkey` present the data, sources and assumptions specific to each case study.